-Unfortunately, the answer to that last question amounts to a single word: no. Health insurance does not cover medical pot.
+Unfortunately, the answer to that query is no. Health insurance does not cover medical pot.

-At the moment, no health insurance covers medical weed.
-Not the kind you get from an employer.
-Not the kind you get from the government-run (“Obamacare”) marketplace.
+At the moment, no health insurance covers medical marijuana.
+Not the kind of health insurance you get from an employer.
+Not the kind of health coverage you get from the Obamacare marketplace.
 Not the kind you get from Medicare or Medicaid.

 In 1996, Californians voted to legalize the use of “medical weed” in their state.